 49. You can find swarms of parakeets in the Vondelpark.
 More than 4000 parakeets can be found here.
 They are not native to The Netherlands but were brought here as pets.
 A few escaped and decided that they liked Amsterdam.

 Did you know any of these facts about Amsterdam, The Netherlands, already?
 If so, let me know below which ones.
-Are you surprised by some of the interesting and funny facts of Amsterdam?
-For budget accommodation in Amsterdam, click here.
-If you’re looking for Christmas markets in Amsterdam, see here the article.
-And for a guide to Amsterdam Schiphol Airport, click here.
+I hope you will enjoy your trip to Amsterdam and the rest of The Netherlands.
 Share this post!!

 Receive extra secret tips about The Netherlands now!